sasvirco/kompot/README.md

 # Kompot
-Kompot is tool for subscribing to Cloud Service Automation (https://en.wikipedia.org/wiki/HP_Cloud_Service_Automation_Software) offers.
+Kompot is a tool for subscribing to [Cloud Service Automation](https://en.wikipedia.org/wiki/HP_Cloud_Service_Automation_Software) offers.
 It was designed to be run from command line, and be used from CI tools like Jenkins.
+It's original purpose was to run offers tests when building new oo content packs that deploy csa services.

 # Current state

-Kompot is in alpha stage, currently only able to subscribe to a service, and either fail or succeed, depending on the success of the subscription.
+Kompot is in **alpha stage**, currently only able to subscribe to a service, and either fail or succeed, depending on the success of the subscription.
+It cancels the subscription after its done and if delete options is provided, can also delete them.

 # Options
 ```